About C7

 Mac Installation

 This is a universal 64-bit executable, so it should run on both Intel and M1 Macs, and it requires media files from a Civilization III installation.
-We devs just copy the top-level “Sid Meier’s Civilization III Complete” (“Complete may not be there if your install was from pre-Complete CDs, but that’s OK) folder and its contents to our Mac.
+You can just copy or mount the top-level “Sid Meier’s Civilization III Complete” (Sans “Complete” if your install was from pre-Complete CDs) folder and its contents to your Linux machine, or install the game via Steam or GOG.

 - Download the zip; it may complain bitterly, and you may have to tell it to keep the download instead of trashing it